Puerto Viejo, Sarapiquí: Geography

-The zone is of flat topography and is furrowed of mighty rivers of course rambling, being the main one the Sucio River.
+The zone is of flat topography and is furrowed with mighty rivers of rambling course, the main one being the Sucio River.

 It is located in the northern region of the country.
 It limits to the north with Nicaragua, to the south with the district of Vara Blanca, to the east with the province of Limón and to the west with the province of Alajuela.

 Its head, a small city with the same name, is Puerto Viejo de Sarapiquí, located 82 km north of the city of Heredia and 86 km from San Jose, the capital of the country, near the point of convergence of the Sarapiquí and Puerto Viejo rivers.

 Demographics

 For the 2011 census, Puerto Viejo had a population of 20,184 inhabitants.

 Settlements

 The district includes the following population centers: